 Everyone loves nasturtiums.
-Their profuse round leaves and cheery flat-faced blooms serve as a wonderful easy-to-grow ground cover.
+Their profuse, round leaves and cheery, flat-faced blooms serve as a wonderful easy-to-grow ground cover.
 The leaves of this variegated variety are mottled white and green, while the flowers are deeply-hued pastels.
-The combination is a striking one, and you may be tempted simply to stand back and behold the plant’s beauty.
-But do get closer: nasturtiums are edible!
-The leaves and blooms have a nice peppery flavor; they enliven any salad.
-Its leaves and blooms have a nice peppery flavor; they enliven any salad.
-The immature seeds, when pickled, make a terrific substitute for capers.
+The combination is a striking one, and its visual charms alone make it worth growing.
+But don't just look, taste! Â Nasturtiums are delicious: use the peppery leaves and flowers to enliven salads, and pickle the immature seeds as a substitute for capers!

 |Art Pack (25 seeds)

 Direct sow around last frost, or start 3-4 weeks earlier under protection.
 For lots of blooms, provide soil that is not too fertile; high fertility will result in more leaves than blooms.
 Average garden soil amended in previous seasons (but not during the current one) is ideal.
 Harvest blooms and leaves for spicy, delicious additions to summer salads.
 Harvest immature seeds for pickling.

 |Days to Germination

 |Days to Maturity